 Our Projects

-Together with our sister organization atmosfair gGmbH, we develop climate protection projects around the world.
-Our focus lies on countries of the Global South, combining climate action with improvements in the living conditions of people who are most affected by climate change.
+Together with our sister organization, atmosfair gGmbH, we develop climate protection projects around the world.
+Our focus lies on countries in the Global South, combining climate action with improvements to the living conditions of people who are most affected by climate change.
 Solarbelt focuses on projects for the production of sustainable fuels for the aviation and maritime sectors.
 We carefully assess which technology is best suited for each region.
-If a country already has sufficient access to renewable electricity - such as Kenya, Ethiopia, or Brazil - a Power-to-Liquid technology pathway may be appropriate, as it does not compromise the sustainable electricity supply for the local population.
-In countries with sufficient amounts of sustainable residual biomass - such as Indonesia - but where electricity generation still relies heavily on fossil fuels, we instead focus on biomass-based Biomass-to-Liquid technologies.
+If a country already has sufficient access to renewable electricity - such as Kenya, Ethiopia, or Brazil - a Power-to-Liquid (PtL) technology pathway may be appropriate, as it does not compromise the sustainable electricity supply for the local population.
+In countries with sufficient amounts of sustainable residual biomass - such as Indonesia - but where electricity generation still relies heavily on fossil fuels, we instead focus on Biomass-to-Liquid (BtL) technologies.

-Together with our local partners, we develop business models that are not only climate-friendly, but also generate additional income opportunities for local communities and businesses.
+Together with our local partners, we develop business models that are not only climate-friendly, but also create additional income opportunities for local communities and businesses.

 Learn more about our ongoing projects in the following areas: